LASI PA-RISC Chipset

 Wax

-Wax is a secondary I/O controller complimentary to the LASI chipset.
-It implements various secondary I/O functions and acts as a I/O bus to GSC adapter for different external buses as EISA, HP-HIL and HP-IB.
-Most systems use it to complement LASI with other required I/O functions that were previously implented in diverse I/O ASICs.
-It is implemented in the same process and package as LASI.
+HP Wax is a secondary I/O controller complimentary to the HP LASI chipset.
+Wax implements various secondary I/O functions and acts as a I/O bus to GSC adapter for different external buses such as EISA, HP-HIL and HP-IB.
+Most systems use Wax to complement LASI with other required I/O functions that were previously implented in various external I/O ASICs.
+Was is implemented in the same process and package as LASI.

 Used in

-7. External Reference Specification (ERS) for the Wax I/O ASIC Hewlett-Packard Company (May 1993, version 1.0 redacted)
+3. External Reference Specification (ERS) for the Wax I/O ASIC Hewlett-Packard Company (May 1993, version 1.0 redacted) parisc linux